jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/adding-range-markers-to-wav-file.md

 As you listen to your audio file, you’ll probably find yourself thinking, “I want to use this sound bite in my project—it’s a keeper.”
 To make a note of that keeper sound bite, you’ll add a range marker to your WAV file.

 Adding range markers to WAV files is an essential part of the JAMS audio editing workflow.
-Later, you’ll use your **Range Markers** to create sound bite WAV files that will be added to audio tracks in your Multitrack Session.
+Later, you’ll use your range markers to create sound bite WAV files that will be added to audio tracks in your Multitrack Session.

 1. While in the Waveform Editor, click the **Markers** tab \(left panel.\)
 2. Hover your **mouse pointer** in the waveform** **area.
 Your **mouse pointer** will appear as an **I-bean pointer**.